cpeytier/OIC_Process_Labs/Lab1.md

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/](media/0179d93bd6706c89221e8cfc2cbdbc8c.png)

-3. From the *Properties* of your new message field, under *General* tab, add an appropriate message in the *Default Text* field. ,such as “Congratulations, your Travel has been approved”, or anything you like.
+3. From the *Properties* of your new message field, under *General* tab, add an appropriate message in the *Default Text* field. ,such as â€œCongratulations, your Travel has been approvedâ€, or anything you like.

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/](media/892ee605a520e5e1a0b740a255f31694.png)